sts10/fgift/README.markdown

 Will give you an output like this:

 ```
-Claire is giving to Manny
+Claire gives to Cameron
-Phil is giving to Jay
+Phil gives to Mitchell
-Haley is giving to Cameron
+Haley gives to Manny
+Alex gives to Jay
-Alex is giving to Gloria
+Luke gives to Gloria
-Luke is giving to Lily
+Baby gives to Lily
-Cameron is giving to Luke
-Mitchell is giving to Alex
-Lily is giving to Haley
-Jay is giving to Claire
+Jay gives to Haley
-Gloria is giving to Mitchell
+Gloria gives to Alex
+Manny gives to Baby
-Manny is giving to Phil
+Cameron gives to Phil
+Mitchell gives to Luke
+Lily gives to Claire
 ```

 ## How to use